spotinst/help/src/docs/ocean-spark/tools-integrations/spark-connect.md

 }
 ```

-## Client side
+## Client Side

-### Python library
+### Python Library

-On the client side use the ocean-spark-connect (https://pypi.org/project/ocean-spark-connect) python library to interact with the Spark Connect session
+On the client side use the ocean-spark-connect (https://pypi.org/project/ocean-spark-connect) python library to interact with the Spark Connect session.

 ```python
 from ocean_spark_connect.ocean_spark_session import OceanSparkSession